Conor Sheary: Tampa Bay Lightning

+New York Rangers

+On July 25, 2025, Sheary signed a professional tryout agreement with the New York Rangers.
+Just over two months later, on October 6, Sheary signed a one-year contract with the team.

 Personal life

 Conor Michael Sheary was born June 8, 1992, in Winchester, Massachusetts to Kevin and Robin Sheary.
 He grew up in Melrose, Massachusetts with his two sisters, Caitlin and Courtney.
 Sheary dated Jordan Sullivan since their years at Cushing Academy in 2008.
 They became engaged in March 2016 and were married in August 2018.
 They welcomed their first child, a daughter, in February 2021.

 In an interview in November 2017, Sheary admitted that commentators, fans, and players have been mispronouncing his name.
 His name is pronounced SHARE-ee not SHEER-ee.